Rule 4 Licensing and Practice of Foreign Legal Consultants

 (3) being a partner in any partnership or shareholder in any professional corporation that includes members of the bar of this State or that maintains an office in this State; and

-(b) attorney-client privilege, work-product privilege and similar professional privileges.
+(b) lawyer-client privilege, work-product privilege and similar professional privileges.

 E. Discipline.
 A person licensed to practice as a foreign legal consultant under this Rule is subject to professional discipline in the same manner and to the same extent as members of the bar of this State.
 To this end: